 Some of the car wreck damages that can be recovered in Louisiana:

 - Vehicle replacement

 - Loss of companionship

-While there is no limit on damages in car accident cases, if the accident involved a government agency, there is a limit of $500,000 on the amount of damages you can recover.
-If you have been involved in a car accident in Lake Charles, please schedule a free consultation with one of our personal injury lawyers.
+While there is no limit on damages in car wreck cases, if the accident involved a government agency, there is a limit of $500,000 on the amount of damages you can recover.
+If you have been involved in a car wreck in Lake Charles, please schedule a free consultation with one of our personal injury lawyers.
 We will help you understand your rights and ensure your case is filed within Louisiana’s short statute of limitations.
 To learn more about the car wreck laws in Lake Charles, please contact Shamieh Law today.